Babs Carryer, President

 Nancy is the author of the bestselling Blackbird Sisters Mystery Series and a brand new series set in Pittsburgh,featuring the misadventures of Roxy Abruzzo, a tough girl from the Rust Belt “with a heart of black and gold.”
 In her 26-year career, she has published 45 novels in four genres–romance, historical, suspense, and mystery.
 Nancy was the winner of the 2009 Lifetime Achievement award for mystery writing from Romantic Times magazine.
 She is also one of the Book Tarts on www.TheLipstickChronicles.typepad.com.

-Gail retired after 35 years in nonprofit scientific publishing and communications.
-For 27 years, she was a Director with the Materials Research Society (MRS).
-She joined MRS in it infancy where she was responsible for start-up of its international journal, magazine, book, and electronic publishing program.
-She directed editorial, marketing, production, public relations, web and e-commerce for publications, and led membership, conferences and exhibits, and corporate sponsorships, information systems and technology, and government relations.
-In her early career, she wrote and produced training materials and films, technical manuals, and edited and wrote for scientific and cultural publications.
-She currently consults in publishing and electronic media and is working on new and boxed-over-time short fiction and poetry.
+Gail writes short fiction and poetry.
+Her story “Celtic Knot” appeared in Lucky Charms: 12 Crime Tales (2013) and several of her poems have been published in print and online collections.
+She is retired from a 35-year career in scientific publishing and communications.
+As a Director with the Materials Research Society for 27 years, she was responsible for the start-up of a new international journal, magazine, book, and electronic publishing program.
+She directed editorial, marketing, production, advertising and exhibit sales, corporate donations, public relations, website and e-commerce, and oversaw the establishment of the organization’s partnership with Cambridge University Press.
+For a number of years, she also led membership, conferences, information systems and technology, and government relations.
+In her early career, she wrote and produced training films, technical manuals, and edited and wrote for scientific and cultural publications.
+She currently consults in publishing and electronic media, and is a past vice president of the Mary Roberts Rinehart Pittsburgh Chapter of Sisters in Crime.